September 10, 2024

 End of Life Planning: Learnings from Dying Matters Week

 Our inaugural Dying Matters Week was a remarkable display of national collaboration across New Zealand/Aotearoa, bringing communities together to discuss end-of-life planning in such a meaningful way.
-End-of-life planning involves thinking about and putting in place four key documents which then work together to inform others about your end-of-life wishes.
-These include Advanced Care Plans, Wills, Power of Attorneys and the Go With Grace Plan.
+End-of-life planning involves thinking about and putting in place key documents and plans which then work together to inform others about your end-of-life wishes.
+These include Advanced Care Plans, Wills, Power of Attorneys, your Go With Grace Plan and ageing care support services.
 Attendees at Dying Matters Week were able to attend workshops on all of these topics, asking questions and in many cases making a start on the documents themselves.

 An Advanced Care Plan helps you to plan the health care you want in the future.
 It contains decisions about your personal, cultural and spiritual values, and your instructions and wishes for health treatment and end of life care to be followed if you are unable to tell family and carers what you want.
 More about advanced care planning…